 no content is returned and a separate GET is required to refresh the view or AJAX app.

-The key point is that sending a change and getting a view may happen with one request or two.
+Sending a change and getting a view might happen with one request or two.
 If it happens with two, then the same server might respond to the second request or not.
 The probability that the second server will be the same as the first is 1/n.
 AJAX apps can further exacebate this situation.
 A page may make multiple requests to fill different panels.
 This opens up the possibility of, within a single page, having data come from multiple servers.
 Any lack of consistency could be glaring indeed.

 Use one of:

-Other options can be added depending on what is needed for the request. e.g. XA if a database plus the cache is updated.
+Other options can be added depending on what is needed for the request, for example, XA if a database plus the cache is updated.

 The same server is always hit.
 The consistency mode depends on whether only the user making the changes needs to see them applied (read your writes, monotonic reads, monotonic writes), or whether they are mutating shared-state, like inventory where write-write conflicts might occur.
 For mutating user-only consistency, use eventual consistency.
 For multi-user shared state, use strong consistency at a minimum plus further safety mechanisms depending on the type of mutation.

-Catalogues display inventory.
-There are product details and pricing.
-There may be also be an inventory status of available or sold out.
-Catalogue changes are usually made by one user or process (for example a daily update load from a supplier) and usually do not have write-write conflicts.
-While the catalogue is often non-sticky, admin users are typically configured sticky.
-There is often tolerance for the displayed catalogue to lag behind the change made.
+Catalogs display inventory, with product details and pricing.
+There might be also be an inventory status of “available” or “sold out”.
+Catalog changes are usually made by one user or process (for example a daily update load from a supplier) and usually do not have write-write conflicts.
+While the catalog is often non-sticky, admin users are typically configured sticky.
+There is often tolerance for the displayed catalog to lag behind the change made.
 Users following a click path are usually less tolerant about seeing inconsistencies.